Patoche692/Patoche692/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284158-e840e285-664b-44d7-b79b-e264b5e54825.gif" width="400">

 🔍 Here you can explore a few of my projects.
-Some of them are very old and are just here as a showcase - don't mind the code structure!.
+Some of them are very old and are just here as a showcase - don't mind the code structure!

 ## 🌐 Socials: